Warning: I’m in the process of revamping this rulebook. Please contact the Commissioner for rules information.

 1.1 – League Type and Description

-The Whalehead League is a standard, “shadow” MLB league.
-It’s has a standard MLB setup including five minor league levels (AAA/AA/A+/A/R).
-The league also has three Winter Leagues, Caribbean Winter League, Arizona Fall League, and a Rookie Development.
+The Whalehead League is a standard, “shadow” MLB dynasty league.
+It has a standard MLB setup including five minor league levels (AAA/AA/A+/A/R).
+The league also has two Winter Leagues, Caribbean Winter League and Arizona Fall League.

 The league closely shadows MLB player development, with some differences due to OOTP’s development engine and the league’s configuration.